MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/open-forms-views-dialogs-reports-url.md

 ---
-title: "Open forms, views, dialogs, and reports with a URL (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Open forms, views, dialogs, and reports with a URL (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
-description: "Learn more about URL addressable elements that enable you to include links to Dynamics 365 for Customer Engagement apps forms, views, dialogs, and reports in other applications" ms.custom: ms.date: 10/31/2017 ms.reviewer:
+description: "Learn more about URL addressable elements that enable you to include links to Dynamics 365 Customer Engagement (on-premises) forms, views, dialogs, and reports in other applications" ms.custom: ms.date: 10/31/2017 ms.reviewer: